erangaeb/kargo-demo/impl-plan.md

                         **Implementation Procedure:**
                         **Implementation Procedure:**

-1.  **Request:** Initiate temporary/emergency account requests via [defined channel - e.g., help desk ticket, form].
-2.  **Approval:** Obtain approval from [designated authority - e.g., manager, security officer] based on pre-defined criteria.
-3.  **Account Creation:** Create the account in IDM with a temporary designation and strong, unique password.
+1.  **Account Creation:** Create temporary/emergency accounts using the IDM system's standard account creation process, ensuring to set a clear expiration date (refer to User Manual Section on Account Creation).
-4.  **Access Granting:** Grant only the minimum necessary privileges required for the specific task.
+2.  **Privilege Assignment:** Assign only the minimum necessary privileges required for the specific emergency or temporary task.
+Document the justification for these privileges.
-5.  **Monitoring:** Monitor account activity for any anomalies.
-6.  **Expiration:** Enforce automatic account expiration after a pre-defined period (e.g., 24-72 hours).
-7.  **Revocation:** Upon expiration or completion of the task, immediately revoke access and disable the account.
-8.  **Audit:** Log all account creation, modification, and deletion activities for auditing purposes.
+3.  **Monitoring:** Implement enhanced monitoring for all temporary/emergency accounts.
+4.  **Expiration Enforcement:** Ensure the IDM system automatically disables/removes the account upon expiration.
+5.  **Post-Use Review:** Upon account expiration, conduct a review of the account's activity and access logs.

                         **Responsible Party:** IDM Administrator
                         **Evidence/Artifact:** Temporary account log